 Saxo Capital Markets has a strong commitment to information security.
 To meet our high level of security standards as well as those of the legal bodies regulating our business sector, Saxo Group places a strong emphasis on securing the trading platforms that our clients use.
 Even with this diligent effort in place, you must be aware of what you can do to maintain as well as increase the security of your trading platform – your PC.

 What is 2FA?

-2FA (also known as 2-factor authentication) is the verification of a user’s online identity using two distinct factors, comprising of “something you know”, “something you have” or “something you are”.
+2FA (also known as 2-Factor or Multi-Factor Authentication) is the verification of a user’s online identity using at least two distinct factors, comprising of “something you know”, “something you have” or “something you are”.

-The current practice used by financial institutions in Singapore is to require clients to go through a 2-factor authentication process – (1) a Personal Identification Number (PIN), which is issued by the financial institution and (2) a One-Time Password (OTP), which is generated by a hardware token device or software token application, or sent via a Short Message Service (SMS) to the client or generated from an Authenticator installed on a smartphone.
+The current practice used by financial institutions in Singapore is to require clients to go through a 2-factor authentication process – (1) a Personal Identification Number (PIN), which is issued by the financial institution and (2) a One-Time Password (OTP), which may be sent via a Short Message Service (SMS) to the client or generated from an Authenticator installed on a smartphone.

 This is also the same practice adopted by Saxo Capital Markets Pte Ltd (“SCM”).
 When a SCM client who has elected to participate in 2FA wishes to access an online service provided by SCM, the client is required to enter the PIN and the OTP for authentication.

 The 2FA login process deployed by SCM is described in further detail below.

 - 2-factor (2 FA) authentication using an Authenticator for platform login